ReMon-MVEE/ReMon/README.md

 ### Older IP-MON version

 Although we no longer support the version of IP-MON we presented at USENIX ATC, you can still find its source code in this repository in the IP-MON-atc folder.

+### Using MPK

+**Do not this on a machine that does not support MPK!!**

+ReMon can, optionally, be configred to use MPK to protect IP-MON's ringbuffer and file map.
+This configuration uses PKU-based sandboxing techniques to place IP-MON in a trusted domain, while all application code executes in an untrusted domain.
+To enable simply uncomment `MVEE_IP_PKU_ENABLED` in MVEE_build_pku_config.h and recompile GHUMVEE and IP-MON.

+Additionally, this step requires some extra kernel modifications. **The resulting kernel should NEVER be ran on a machine that does not suport MPK!!** Use linux-5.4.0-full-ipmon-pku-assisted.patch instead of linux-5.3.0-full-ipmon.patch in the _Building the IP-MON kernel_ step to create and run a correct kernel.

+Seriously, **do NOT install this kernel on a machine that does not support MPK**.

 ## Further Tinkering